sebastiendesignolle/MUBSymmetry/README.md

 by Sander Gribling and Sven Polak.

-An update to the number of variables (improve the part to lexicographically reduce the monomials, and add a transpose-check (to reverse the order) in this part) was found after comparison with Erik Woodhead's code after discussions with Stefano Pironio and Erik Woodhead.
-Many thanks to both Stefano and Erik.
+An update to the number of variables (improve the part to lexicographically reduce the monomials, including a transpose-check to reverse the order) was found after comparison with Erik Woodhead's code and after discussions with Stefano Pironio and Erik Woodhead.
+Many thanks to both Erik and Stefano.

 It consists of four julia files: